Azure Data Encryption at rest

 - Key Encryption Key (KEK) – An encryption key used to encrypt the Data Encryption Keys.
 Use of a Key Encryption Key that never leaves Key Vault allows the data encryption keys themselves to be encrypted and controlled.
 The entity that has access to the KEK may be different than the entity that requires the DEK.
 An entity may broker access to the DEK to limit the access of each DEK to a specific partition.
 Since the KEK is required to decrypt the DEKs, the KEK is effectively a single point by which DEKs can be effectively deleted by deletion of the KEK.

-The Data Encryption Keys, encrypted with the Key Encryption Keys are stored separately and only an entity with access to the Key Encryption Key can decrypt these Data Encryption Keys.
+Resource providers and application instances store the Data Encryption Keys encrypted with the Key Encryption Keys, often as metadata about the data protected by the Data Encryption Keys.
+Only an entity with access to the Key Encryption Key can decrypt these Data Encryption Keys.
 Different models of key storage are supported.
 See data encryption models for more information.

 Encryption at rest in Microsoft cloud services